 There are even reflective arrow wraps that aid you in seeing your arrows even when you are hunting in the dark.

 These are also helpful if you want to be able to see how and where your arrow flies.
 When you are bowhunting, you will be able to get a good look at where the animal you were hunting was hit.
 There are also those you use white-colored wraps in order to be able to easily read the blood.

 With them, you can also make fletching a whole lot easier.
 Without it, what you have to do is to clean and scrape off every bit of glue and fletching that are on your arrow.
 Sometimes, the fletching becomes fused to the shaft, and scraping this off may end up damaging your shaft.

 But if you are using arrow wraps, the whole process of fletching will become much easier.
 Instead of scraping off glue and vanes, all you have to do is carefully peel off the wrap from you arrow, and all of this will come with it.

 The amount of time and effort you save when fletching makes getting your own arrow wraps very much worth it.
 Moreover, it has been found that fletching sticks to arrow wraps way better than they do to the arrow shaft itself.
 The wrap can also provide added protection to your arrow.

 Although arrow wraps are very helpful in many different ways, it also come with certain drawbacks.

 Arrow wraps weigh and average of 1 grain per inch.
 For a lot of people, this added weight does not make a difference to the arrow’s flight path.
-There are even some cases wherein having arrow wraps make arrows fly faster.
+There are even some cases wherein having them makes arrows fly faster.
 In other cases, however, arrow wraps really have a great negative effect on an arrow’s flight.
 The reduced front-of-center may cause an arrow’s trajectory to change or not fly as true.